 All the peripheral stuff of our life -- our work, our worries and our plan – they go when we are doing asana.
 It is about taking all those outer layers off, and finding who you really are and what you can grow to.
 Yoga becomes the seat, the support for a new awareness.

-A new way sitting
+A new way of sitting

 Yoga also changes the way we think about chairs.
-In Iyengar, we use chair to support us in various postures; our office chairs can help us too.
+In Iyengar, we use a chair to support us in various postures; our office chairs can help us too.

 We can use our office chair to support a simple twist by gently turning on each side and holding the back of the chair for a moment or two.
-This floods our spinal disks with fresh blood, and reminds us to sit up straight.
+This floods our spinal disks with fresh blood and reminds us to sit up straight.

 Half-Uttanasana, using the back of your chair for support, will stretch the hamstrings and wake up the glutes without putting pressure on your spine.